 2. Object Recognition:

-When identifying a partially obscured object, the bottom-up control from the visual information available interacts with the top-down effects of memory and experience to recognize the object as a whole.
+When identifying a partially obscured object, the bottom-up control from the visual information available interacts with the top-down effects of memory and experience to recognise the object as a whole.

 3. Listening in a Noisy Environment: